Aidan-Sheedy/HypOptLib/paper/paper.md

-additive manufacturing [@TopOptAddMfg] or morphogenesis [@7829422] requires systematically understanding how deviations from optimality affect key design objectives [@hypopt]. `HypOptLib` provides a C++/Python implementation of hyperoptimization,[@hypopt] an information theory based framework [@ParetoLaplace] for systematically analyzing non-optimal matter distributions.
+additive manufacturing [@TopOptAddMfg] or morphogenesis [@7829422] requires systematically understanding how deviations from optimality affect key design objectives [@hypopt]. `HypOptLib` provides a C++/Python implementation of topology optimization using a Pareto-Laplace transform for compliance minimization,[@hypopt] an information theory based framework [@ParetoLaplace] for systematically analyzing non-optimal matter distributions.
 `HypOptLib` can generate high-resolution "importance maps" of deposition patterns in topology optimization problems.
 We give example results for compliance minimization problems,[@alma991486910605151] via `PetSc` [@petsc-web-page], but the code can be adapted straightforwardly to problems that rely on different underlying physics.

 # Statement of need